praniketkw/praniketkw/README.md

 # Hi there, I'm Praniket! 👋

-## 🚀 Software Engineer | GenAI Enthusiast | Building Scalable Systems
+## 🚀 Software Engineer | GenAI

 I'm a passionate Software Engineer embracing GenAI, building systems that scale and evolve.
-I love working on microservices, code analysis, and system design challenges.

 ---